RajSolai/TextSnatcher/README.md

 ## Features

 -   Multiple Language Support.
--   Copy Text from images with a Drag.
+-   Copy text from images by dragging and dropping.
--   Drag over any Image and Paste.
+-   Drag over any image and paste.
--   Fast and Easy to Use.
+-   Fast and easy to use.
 -   This application uses the Tesseract OCR 4.x for the character recognition.
 -   Read more about [Tesseract](https://tesseract-ocr.github.io/tessdoc/Home.html) and Star ⭐️ [Tesseract-Project](https://github.com/tesseract-ocr/tesseract).